EvanWang98/FingerVeinSyn-5M/README.md

 [![DOI](https://zenodo.org/badge/DOI/xxxx.svg)](https://doi.org/xxxx)

 ## 📚Overview
 This dataset comprises **5 million synthetic finger vein images** generated using the **FVeinSyn** framework, specifically designed to advance research in **finger vein recognition**.
-The primary objective is to provide a comprehensive resource for the development and evaluation of algorithms within the biometric field.
+The primary objective is to provide a comprehensive resource for the development.
+This dataset is the **largest publicly available finger vein dataset** to date‌.

 ### ✨News ！！！
 - **[2025.05] Dataset v1.0 officially released!**
+- **[2025.05] Datasets will be released progressively!**

 ### Key Characteristics